-- Step 3 If cabinet rotation is required, click Set Rotation and select the rotation angle.
-If it is not required, skip this step. - After cabinet rotation is set, all the input sources will be rotated to display according to the set angle. - Step 4 After the settings are done, click Send to Receiving Card.
+- Step 4 After the settings are done, click Send to Receiving Card.
 In the displayed dialog box, select All Receiving Card or specify receiving cards, and click Send. - All Receiving Card: Send the receiving card configuration information to all the receiving cards loaded by the current multimedia player.
 If you select Reset the Starting Coordinate of Receiving Card, the starting coordinates of all the receiving cards will be reset to (0, 0).
 As a result, all the receiving cards display the top-left image of the input source. - Specify Receiving Card: Send the receiving card configuration information to the specified receiving cards by topology or by physical address.

-Figure 5-15 Sending parameters to receiving card
+Figure 5-16 Sending parameters to receiving card